MK-523/uschess-webdemo/README.md

 # uschess-webdemo

-demo/portfolio repository that reproduces a scaled-down version of the ChessLife web interface and architecture I worked on.
+demo/portfolio repository that reproduces a scaled-down version of some aspects of the ChessLife web interface and architecture I worked on.

 - Example SQL schema + seed data modelling
 - Frontend demo (HTML/JS/CSS) that lists/searches publications.